lagudu-glitch/Carry-Lookahead-Adder/README.md

 ```
 make test
 ```
-Make sure you have **Icarus Verilog** install before running this command.
-Else run the following command in terminal or click [here](https://bleyer.org/icarus/) for windows.
+Make sure you have **Icarus Verilog** installed before running this command, else run the following command in terminal first or click [here](https://bleyer.org/icarus/) for windows install.\
 Linux or WSL
 ```
 sudo apt install iverilog